This is the first article in a 3 part series on the use of activity logs in WordPress.

 There are many different compliance bodies.
 For example HIPAA, which applies to businesses operating in the healthcare industry, FISMA, NIST, ISO, Sarbanes-Oxley Act are just a few.
 All of them have one thing in common – they require business owners to keep a log of changes that happen on their systems, including their WordPress sites.

-By installing a solution such as WP Security Audit Log on your WordPress site to keep a record of what is happening, then you are one step closer to having a compliant website.
+By installing a solution such as WP Activity Log on your WordPress site to keep a record of what is happening, then you are one step closer to having a compliant website.

 GDPR and Audit Logs